Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-permissions for the file hello
+setting the mode of the file hello